acode/KeyQL/README.md

 ![travis-ci build](https://travis-ci.org/FunctionScript/KeyQL.svg?branch=master)
 ![npm version](https://badge.fury.io/js/keyql.svg)

 KeyQL is a language for querying datasets using key-value pairs.
-It is primarily intended to be used with [FunctionScript](https://github.com/FunctionScript/FunctionScript) APIs, where JSON or HTTP Query Parameter key-value pairs can be used to encode query requests to underlying datasets.
+The provided package can be used to filter large JSON datasets in Node.js, but the primary purpose of KeyQL is to be used with [FunctionScript](https://github.com/FunctionScript/FunctionScript) APIs, where JSON or HTTP Query Parameter key-value pairs can be used to encode query requests to underlying datasets.